spongebobify/spongebobify-js/README.md

 ```

 ## FAQ

+Q: "Why does this exist"

+A: "WhY dOeS tHiS eXiSt"

 Q: Why do you need type safe spongebobification?

 A: Our 10s of users depend on us to deliver a reliable package that will never cause issues.
 Type checking allows us to deliver on that promise.